vExcess/vExcess/README.md

 # Hi There, I'm Vincent!
 I'm mainly a full stack web developer, but I also enjoy coding in Zig.
 I have a lot of cool projects.
-My main one is <a href="https://vxsacademy.org/" target="_blank">https://vxsacademy.org/</a>
+My main one is <a href="https://vxsacademy.org/" target="_blank">https://vxsacademy.org/</a>.

-## Random Facts
 I use Linux Mint, VS Code.
 I avoid using frameworks because they make projects bloated.

 ## List of projects I may or may not ever finish
 <ul>